What Is an Emergency Room Doctor?

 Differences in Educational Demands

-ER doctors and surgeons undergo the same level of education throughout their college career.
-The two will follow the same path all the way through medical school until they graduate.
+ER doctors and surgeons undergo the same level of education throughout their college careers.
+The two will follow the same path through medical school until they graduate.
 The differences in training do not arrive until after they graduate.
-Upon entering their residency, the two will take a completely different path when it comes to their hands-on training.
-An ER doctor will undergo a three or four year residency program.
-Upon completion, typically they will be ready to enter the workfield.
+Upon entering their residency, the two will take a completely different path regarding their hands-on training.
+An ER doctor will undergo a three or four-year residency program.
+Upon completion, they will typically be ready to enter the work field.

 The demands for a trauma surgeon are much higher.
-Any surgeon will undergo a five or six year residency regardless of the type of surgery they decide to specialize in.
-Surgeons electing to specialize in trauma will incur an additional one or two years critical care and trauma training.
+Any surgeon will undergo a five—or six-year residency regardless of the type of surgery they decide to specialize in.
+Surgeons electing to specialize in trauma will incur an additional one or two years of critical care and trauma training.

 Contact and Journey With Patients